Return to Transcripts main page

 Did you know that anxiety?

 NOTTAGE: When I went to Reading, what I saw was a great deal of pain.
 I saw people who felt incredibly marginalized.
-I saw people who had real
+I felt people who had real

 genuine anger at the fact that they were being disappeared or made invisible because they no longer were working, which is something that I